Destiny 2 PvE Meta: What are the best weapons right now?

 Salvager's Salvo

 Grenade Launchers are not the most used Special Weapon, but they are understated powerhouses that can be excellent at controlling rooms.
 They are reliable, and if you can get your head around their trajectory, they could do exceptional work for you.
-If you get really good you can even do a ton of damage from the back of a room.
+If you get really good, you can even do a ton of damage from the back of a room, away from all that death.

 Where to get it?